Final Project

 Each individual should have some analysis that goes beyond a Cox PH model.
 For your analysis, you should give details of what is going on, how it is relevant, what are the technical conditions, what are the conclusions, etc. Your analysis should indicate a sense that you understand and that you can communicate the results to a possible client.
 Some possible topics to investigate include:

-• Investigation of the proportional hazards assumption (what does the R function cox.zph() do?)
+- Investigation of the proportional hazards assumption (what does the R function

 R thoughts

-• Use R Markdown to create a reproducible analysis.
-Anyone should be able to run your analysis using only the .Rmd file.
+- Use Quarto to create a reproducible analysis.
+Anyone should be able to run your analysis using only the .qmd file and the dataset.

-• Turn in both .Rmd and .pdf files for your final analysis.
+- Turn in both .qmd and .pdf files for your final analysis.

-• If you are working in pairs, the project is extended in two ways.
-1. You must both be able to work on the files.
-Ideally, you will share your work via GitHub or other software which tracks changes and coordinates work.
+output from the Cox PH model or any graphs).
+The .qmd file will contain all of your code. - If you are working in pairs, the project is extended in two ways.
+1. You must both be working on the files in GitHub.
+That is, each person must make commits to the repository.
 2. You must do two new items (one each).

 Assessment: